waderyan/wrestle/README.md

 # Demo for Utah JS Conference

-Start the frontend and backend with
+Run the app with the following command:

 ```
 ./start.sh